 GIS is used in nearly every field nowadays because its’ large content, high quality and highly-developed software.
 Here is a list of all the fields using GIS:

 Geographical Information System is used everywhere from agriculture to public health care.
 Many various fields are already long been using GIS.
 The use for GIS is very wide which allows almost every field to benefit from it.

 GIS can be used for example in scientific investigations, resource management and development planning.
 For retail businesses GIS enables the chance to deliberately and exactly plan where to locate the next store.
 Whereas marketing companies are using GIS for making decisions of whom to market and where to market.

-Scientists are using GIS for example to comparing population statistics to resources, like access capacity for healthcare.
+Scientists are using GIS for example to compare population statistics to resources, like access capacity for healthcare.
 Biologists are tracking animals through GIS.
 City, state or federal officials are planning the responses in case of natural disasters by using GIS.
-In this case GIS helps to locate emergency shelters, and to plan which roads should be safe to use in case of natural catastrophe.
+In this case GIS helps to locate emergency shelters and to plan which roads should be safe to use in case of natural catastrophes.

 Different engineers are using GIS in multiple purposes such as support of design, implementation, and management of communication networks.
 Also for the infrastructure of internet connectivity, developing the road networks or transportation infrastructure.

 When hurricane Katrina happened there was alarming need for proper disaster management and tools for it.
 This disaster has seen by many as the first time when GIS was used as a tool for disaster management.
 GIS technology helped to share a great deal of data about the streets which were and were not accessible.
 GIS also gave the information where everywhere the flooding had reached.
 The effort of GIS data transmission was helping the whole situation and it gave relief efforts.